 Widor calls for diminuendos in the middle of the piece, and near the end, by closing the swell shoe. and these dynamic nuances should be observed.
 We sometimes observe that the final diminuendo beginning on measure 65 is ignored by the performer, as if the instrument for which Widor wrote had no enclosed division and only one manual, but this runs contrary to the composer's intention and the type of instrument he knew.
 Widor cleverly wrote this diminuendo into the music in order to widen the crescendo leading into the final chords.
 He realized that, for those final, crushing chords to have their greatest dynamic impact, they needed to be preceded by a noticeable reduction in volume.
 The way the composer notated this reduction was to assign the left hand part to a secondary enclosed division and to gradually close its swell shades.
 This tends to block the organist's view of the right hand.
 We sometimes observe this closing passage performed very effectively and entirely on the Great manual with all manuals coupled and the left hand part on the last page taken on the manual below, rather than above, the right hand.
 This would be acceptable if the ear is telling us that the instrument's secondary manual divisions don't have quite the power or tone color that Widor had in mind.
 The crossed arms on the last page might also work better with the left hand below rather than above the right hand.
-Some practice on the instrument at hand will suggest which is best, which gives rise to the familiar adage among organists: "Once you can tie your arms into a pretzel and your legs into a knot, you've got the Toccata from Widor 5 under control." ]
+Some practice on the instrument at hand will suggest which is best, which gives rise to the familiar adage among organists: "Once you can tie your arms into a pretzel and your legs into a knot, you've got the Toccata from Widor 5 under control."